HCL-TECH-SOFTWARE/connections-doc/source/admin/install/t_install_configure_external_collab.md

 2. Take one of the following approaches:

     -   Configure the self-registration feature to have external users added to your LDAP directory as they register.
-For more information, see [Configuring self-registration for external users](t_install_config_self-registration_for_external_users.md).

         **Note:** Self-registration requires that users have anonymous access to be able to register and reset their guest password.
 If an access manager solution such as IBM Security Verify Access (formerly Security Access Manager) is in place, a junction for the following context route has to be created/whitelisted: **/selfservice/**